-Equity long/short An equity long/short strategy involves investing in equities with the objective of profiting if the investment increases in value and taking short positions in equities with the objective of profiting if the investment decreases in value.
-A short position typically involves selling securities or other financial instruments that are not currently owned with the intention of repurchasing them at a lower price.
-The investment approach can be based on a combination of fundamental and quantitative or technical analysis, and the strategy may be net long, net short or balanced.
-Credit A credit strategy involves investing in debt securities and debt related products that are determined by the manager to be undervalued and taking short positions in debt securities and debt-related products that are determined by the manager to be overvalued.
-Positions are taken based on the manager's fundamental research and often involve corporate events such as bankruptcies and reorganizations.
-A credit strategy typically involves buying and selling short various degrees of debt securities, including distressed, high yield and investment grade from issuers in both emerging markets and developed markets.
-It also involves investing in various types of debt-related products. such as credit default swaps, asset swaps and credit indices.
+A credit strategy involves investing in debt securities and debt related products that are determined by the manager to be undervalued and taking short positions in debt securities and debt-related products that are determined by the manager to be overvalued.
+Positions are taken based on the manager's fundamental research and often corporate events involve such bankruptcies and reorganizations.
+A credit strategy typically involves buying and selling short various degrees of debt securities, includina distressed. hiah vield investment grade from issuers in both emerging markets and developed markets.
+It also involves investing in various types of debt-related products, such as credit default swaps, asset swaps and credit indices.
 In addition, this type of strategy may involve buying or selling short related equity security exposure.
-Trades in these Alternative Investment Strategies may be both relative value and directional.
+Trades in these alternative investment strategies may be both relative value and directional.